Yogesh-dahake08/codestorm-challenge/README.md

 2. Skills Required:

-I should possess the following skills and knowledge:

 Proficiency in Python programming language Understanding of data types, indexing, and slicing in Python Familiarity with operators, in-built functions, and methods